 - La Selva Biological Station.
 All year.
 This is an absolute must destination for any birdwatcher visiting Costa Rica.

 - Arenal Volcano Area.
 Combine fabulous birdwatching in lush rainforests with a view of the most iconic natural monument in Costa Rica, the Arenal Volcano.
 A visit to the Arenal Observatory Lodge trails and Caño Negro are highlights for bird enthusiasts.

 The Pacific Side

 The Pacific side of the country follows a pretty predictable weather pattern, but keep in mind Costa Rica is a tropical country and even during the “dry season” rain is possible on the Pacific.
 Generally speaking, the driest months of the year are December – April.
 The rainiest months of the year are October and November.
-Those transition months of the year (May – September) are considered the best for bird watchers as being “off-season” the country has fewer tourists which means better conditions for bird watching in the National Parks.
+Those transition months of the year (May – September) are considered the best for bird watchers.
+Birding Costa Rica best time is during “off-season” as the country has fewer tourists which means better conditions for bird watching in the National Parks.
 Fewer visitors, fewer crowds, less noise equals better bird watching.